dschuurman/archie-pi/README.md

 The ARCHIE Pi is compatible with the latest Raspberry Pi operating system and hardware versions.
 This project includes a script to setup the ARCHIE Pi on a fresh image of Raspberry Pi OS Lite and another script to install selected open education resources.

+The ARCHIE Pi runs both a web server (nginx) for delivering general web content as well as a Kiwix server for delivering wiki content stored in [ZIM](https://wiki.openzim.org/wiki/OpenZIM) files.

 The developers of this project were concerned about *robustness*.
 This is crucial since the ARCHIE Pi is intended to be deployed in remote locations without ready access to replacement parts or IT support.